Debt Recovery Services

 The CCJ will be transferred to the High Court and a Writ of Control will be issued.
 This permits High Court Enforcement Officers (HCEO) to attend the debtor’s premises to recover the debt, with the view to removing assets for sale at auction if the debtor refuses to pay.

 Working in a similar way to HCEOs, but generally used for smaller value debts.

 Third Party Debt Order / Attachment of Earnings

 If your debtor is receiving regular payments to their bank account or has a good reserve, the courts can order that the third party, such as a bank or tenants, pay the available funds towards the CCJ.

-If your debt is an individual and is in full-time work, the courts can order the employer to make regular monthly payments towards the CCJ until the debt is recovered in full.
+If your debtor is an individual and is an employee, as opposed self-employed, the courts can order the employer to make regular monthly payments towards the CCJ until the debt is recovered in full.